Is Flow Matching Just Trajectory Replay for Sequential Data?: Related Work

 In parallel, large language models and foundation models have recently been explored for time series and sequence forecasting, including large-scale pretraining and zero-shot transfer \cite{gruver2023large, jin2023time, zhang2024zero, liu2025sundial, ansari2025chronos, auer2025tirex}.
 These approaches emphasize generalization across tasks and datasets through scale, whereas our work studies the structure of the \emph{finite-data empirical optimum} for flow matching, clarifying the extent to which the induced dynamics reflect general dynamical principles versus dataset-dependent replay.

-{\bf Positioning of This Work.} Rather than proposing a new architecture or objective, we provide a characterization of the velocity field learned by a perfectly expressive flow matching model trained on finite sequential data.
-Under a commonly used choice of conditional probability path \cite{lim2024elucidating}, we show that the optimal empirical solution induces a nonparametric, memory-augmented ODE whose vector field admits a closed-form expression and enables training-free forecasting by aggregating and replaying historical transitions.
-This perspective bridges nonparametric sequence modeling and modern generative learning, positions neural flow matching models trained by stochastic optimization as parametric surrogates of an ideal nonparametric solution, and leads to valuable insights that may inspire future work; see the paragraph before App. \ref{app:fm_time_series}.
+{\bf Positioning of This Work.} Rather than proposing a new architecture or objective, we provide an analytical characterization of the velocity field learned by a perfectly expressive flow matching model trained on finite sequential data.
+Our approach builds on the closed-form perspective \cite{scarvelis2023closed,bertrand2025closed, li2026kinetic}.
+Under a commonly used choice of conditional probability path \cite{lim2024elucidating}, we show that the optimal empirical solution induces a nonparametric, memory-augmented ODE whose vector field admits a closed-form expression, and enables training-free forecasting by balancing the act of replaying historical transitions and injecting score-based correction.
+This perspective bridges nonparametric sequence modeling and modern generative learning (see also Table \ref{tab:freefm_related_families}), positions neural flow matching models trained by stochastic optimization as parametric surrogates of an ideal nonparametric solution.

+We believe our results provide valuable insights for the time series community; see the paragraph before App. \ref{app:fm_time_series}.
+Flow-based generative modeling is gaining increasing attention in sequence modeling, yet its foundations in sequential settings remain relatively underexplored.
+Our work helps fill this gap by uncovering connections between FM, memory effects, and nonparametric dynamical systems, and raises questions about the role of model parameterization.